-Giuliani associate will have a tough time shielding documents from prosecutors: experts
+Giuliani associate will have tough time keeping documents from prosecutors: experts

-(Reuters) - A Ukrainian-American businessman who has ties to President Trump’s personal lawyer and is accused of funneling cash to U.S. political candidates cannot rely on executive privilege to shield evidence from prosecutors, legal experts said.
+(Reuters) - A Ukrainian-American businessman who has ties to President Donald Trump’s personal lawyer cannot rely on executive privilege to shield evidence from prosecutors who accuse him of illegally funneling cash to U.S. political candidates, legal experts said.

-Lev Parnas pleaded not guilty in Manhattan federal court on Wednesday to using a shell company to donate money to a pro-Trump election committee and illegally raising money for a former congressman as part of an effort to have the president remove the U.S. ambassador to Ukraine.
+On Wednesday, Lev Parnas pleaded not guilty in Manhattan federal court to using a shell company to donate money to a pro-Trump election committee and illegally raising money for a former congressman as part of an effort to have the president remove the U.S. ambassador to Ukraine.

-Rudy Giuliani, Trump’s personal lawyer, has said Parnas and his co-defendant Igor Fruman helped Giuliani’s efforts in Ukraine to investigate Trump’s political rival, former Vice President Joe Biden.
+Rudy Giuliani, Trump’s personal lawyer, has said Parnas and his co-defendant Igor Fruman helped Giuliani’s push to investigate the president’s Democratic political rival, former Vice President Joe Biden, and Biden’s son’s work in Ukraine.

-That investigation is at the heart of a fast-moving Democrat-led impeachment inquiry of Trump, which the Republican president has called a partisan smear.
+That investigation is at the heart of a Democrat-led impeachment inquiry of Trump, which the Republican president has called a partisan smear.

 Giuliani also has represented Parnas and Fruman in personal and business affairs, according to their former lawyer, John Dowd.

-Edward MacMahon, an attorney for Parnas, said in court on Wednesday that some evidence against his client might be protected by executive privilege, noting that Giuliani worked as Trump’s lawyer while representing Parnas.
+Edward MacMahon, an attorney for Parnas, raised the possibility in court on Wednesday that some evidence against his client might be protected by executive privilege, noting that Giuliani worked as Trump’s lawyer while representing Parnas.

-But legal experts said the privilege cannot be used to shield documents from prosecutors in Parnas’ and Fruman’s criminal case.
-The privilege, which allows a president to block information from being shared with other branches of government, is typically used to keep private discussions a president has with White House advisers, or internal discussions among executive branch officials.
+But legal experts said the privilege cannot be used to shield documents from prosecutors in the criminal case.
+The privilege, which allows a president to block information from being shared with other branches of government, typically covers private discussions a president has with White House advisers, or internal discussions among executive branch officials.
+Photos have surfaced of Parnas and Fruman with Trump, but the president has said he does not know the men and that he often poses for photos.

-David Sklansky, a professor of criminal law and former federal prosecutor, said the privilege is limited to communications inside the executive branch and would not apply to communications between Trump and Giuliani.
+David Sklansky, a former federal prosecutor, said the privilege is limited to communications inside the executive branch and would not apply to communications between Trump and Giuliani.

-Giuliani was acting as a private adviser for Trump and not part of the White House, Sklansky said.
+Giuliani was acting as a private adviser for Trump and not part of the White House, said Sklansky, a professor at Stanford Law School.

 John Yoo, a law professor at the University of California at Berkeley, agreed.

-“I don’t think they have any plausible claim to protection under any kind of executive privilege or immunity,” Yoo said, referring to Parnas and Fruman.
+“I don’t think they have any plausible claim to protection under any kind of executive privilege or immunity,” Yoo said.

 MacMahon and Joseph Bondy, another attorney for Parnas, declined to comment.

-Legal experts said Parnas might have better luck arguing that some documents are covered by attorney-client privilege, which protects the confidentiality of communications between lawyers and clients.
-Parnas’ lawyer raised that possibility in court on Wednesday as well.
+Legal experts said Parnas might have better luck arguing that some documents are covered by attorney-client privilege, which protects communications between lawyers and clients.
+Parnas’ lawyer raised that possibility in court as well.

+A prosecutor said on Wednesday that the government has arranged for a group of lawyers known as a “filter team” to review potentially privileged communications.

 But the complicated nature of Giuliani’s relationship with Parnas would made it difficult to claim communications should be kept from prosecutors, the experts said.